getsentry/rfcs/text/0060-linking-backend-errors-with-replays.md

 ### Option A

+A thing to keep in mind when adding a replay ID to the Dynamic Sampling Context is the immutability of DSC and traces starting in the backend.

+Simple example: A trace starts in the backend for a server-side rendered website, DSC is frozen there, if we assume that DSC cannot be unfrozen, the frontend cannot add a replay ID as part of the pageload transaction.

+### Option A

 This requires a decent amount of cross-team collaboration and a lot of SDK modifications potentially.
 We may want to do this anyways for dynamic sampling, as we've discussed always having associated transactions during a replay always sampled.

 ### Option B